metaplex-foundation/docs/docs/create-candy/02-prepare-assets.md

 To mint NFTs, your Candy Machine needs to be loaded up with your project's artwork and metadata.

-The artwork is generally a collection of `.png` files and the metadata is a series of `.json` files that correspond 1:1 with each image in your collection.
+The artwork is generally a collection of `.png` files and the metadata is a series of `.json` files that correspond to 1:1 with each image in your collection.

 Many projects choose to generate their artwork and metadata.
 This approach is powerful, but also advanced.